Asbestos and Mesothelioma in the United Kingdom

 Mesothelioma Treatment Centers in the UK

-Due to the relatively large number of mesothelioma diagnoses in the UK, there are several places patients can receive specialty care.
+Due to the relatively large number of mesothelioma diagnoses in the UK, several places offer specialty care.

 One of the most reputable cancer treatments in the country is the Royal Marsden Hospital.
 This hospital has facilities in Surrey and London.
 Royal Marsden is one of the oldest cancer hospitals in the world, offering specialty and multi-disciplinary care for mesothelioma patients.

-Other locations victims can receive specialty care include:
+Other locations where victims can receive specialty care include:

 - The London Lung Cancer Center at London Bridge Hospital